 Did You Know?

 Toy Fox Terriers are little powerhouses.
 Their athletic frames and high energy have allowed them to single-handedly clear vermin out of barns for decades.
-These dogs were often found on farms and granaries across America, and pulled their own weight.
+These dogs were often found on farms and granaries across America and pulled their own weight.
 They also joined circus troupes and performed their little hearts out for crowds.
-Overall, the Toy Fox Terrier is a fine entertainer, and a better companion.
+Overall, the Toy Fox Terrier is a fine entertainer and a better companion

 These pups are happy-go-lucky attention hogs.
 They can become territorial if not socialized from an early age.
-That territoriality comes in handy, however, if the owner needs a tiny watchdog.
+That territoriality comes in handy, if the owner needs a tiny watchdog.
 After a few minutes of vigorous activity, Toy Fox Terriers will settle down on the couch and cuddle for hours.
 As long as they get their exercise, these dogs are perfectly content indoors.

-This breed has a short attention span, but with their high intelligence can still train successfully.
+This dog breed has a short attention span, but with their high intelligence can still train successfully.
 Their creative takes on training often make it a more difficult process than for other dogs, as they will elaborate on commands for fun.
 Start training right away to reduce their stubborn tendencies and employ plenty of consistency.
-Toy Fox Terriers keep owners on their toes, and do it with flair.
+Toy Fox Terriers keep owners on their toes and do it with flair.

-This breed ranges from 8.5 – 11.5 inches, and weighs from 3.5 – 7 pounds.
+The Toy Fox Terrier ranges from 8.5 – 11.5 inches tall and weighs 3.5 – 7 pounds.

 Toy Fox Terriers generally live between 12 – 15 years.

 The idea for the Toy Fox Terrier came from runts in litters of Smooth Fox Terriers.
 The breed was developed in the 1930s and they are sometimes called the Amertoy.